wenjietee/get-lucky-nums/README.md

-# get-lucky-nums
+# Get Lucky Numbers
-Lucky Number Generator
+Lucky Number Generator in groups of 4 (1-9) or 6 (1-49) for when you are feeling lucky. 😉